LEARN TO SAIL

 About Starlight: She is a 32 foot Aloha 32 built in Toronto in 1983.
 Designed to sail from Vancouver to Hawaii making her more than adequate for Sailing in the near coastal waters area around Victoria BC.
 There is room for 5 to sleep but more comfortable with three or four.
 Onboard is a new model Raymarine Chart Plotter and Standard Horizon VHF radio with AIS receiver.
 There is a full kitchen with running cold water, a propane stove/oven and a small barbecue outside.
 The Head (bathroom) also has running cold water and a composting toilet.

-Gord has given up his role with the Sooke Sailing Association to devote himself full time to Starlight Sailing Adventures.
+Gord is the President of The Sooke Sailing Association and also devotes his time to Starlight Sailing Adventures.

 Sail Canada, Basic Cruising Standard Instructor